-In this work, we introduce a general theoretical framework for 3D twistronics.
-Following the spirit of TBG, we consider a layered 3D structure shown in Fig.~\ref{Fig1}(a), where for every two adjacent 2D layers, the upper layer is rotated relative to the lower layer by a constant angle $\theta$ around a common out-of-plane axis.
-This twisted 3D structure breaks the translational symmetry in all spatial directions and thus the conventional Bloch theorem cannot be applied to analyze electronic structures.
-However, we establish the existence of an exact nonsymmorphic symmetry in this 3D twisted structure, which consists of an in-plane $\theta$ rotation followed by an out-of-plane translation.
-This screw rotational symmetry allows us to define a generalized Bloch theorem, where the modified crystal momenta are well defined.
-Our theory presents a general recipe for 3D twistronics, and various 3D moir\'e physics can be explored by simply considering different 2D building blocks as in Fig.~\ref{Fig1}(a).
+In this Letter, we present a theoretical framework for 3D twistronics that can be realized in 3D layered systems with a constant twist angle $\theta$ between successive layers.
+This 3D chiral twisted structure [Fig.~\ref{Fig1}(a)] generally breaks the translational symmetry in all spatial directions and thus the conventional Bloch theorem cannot be applied.
+However, the structure has an exact nonsymmorphic symmetry, which consists of an in-plane $\theta$ rotation followed by an out-of-plane translation.
+We use this screw rotational symmetry to define a generalized Bloch's theorem, where the modified crystal momenta are well defined.
+Various 3D moir\'e physics can be explored by considering different 2D building blocks in our theoretical framework.

-With graphene as the 2D building block, we realize a twisted graphite model as a direct 3D generalization of TBG.
-Since the twisted structure intrinsically breaks inversion symmetry, we find that Weyl fermions appear abundantly in the twisted graphite.
-Moreover, the transition between type-I and type-II Weyl fermions can be induced by tuning the twist angle.
-We also establish the existence of two magic angles at which the in-plane Fermi velocity of the Weyl fermions vanishes, representing the first example of magic-angle Weyl physics.